 Implementing TPM in dedicated hardware has a key benefit.
 TPM isolates the security infrastructure from the host system, making it exceedingly difficult to spoof, tamper or defeat.
 But it adds cost and complexity to system designs, which means that a lot of devices that could benefit from this level of security, simply don’t have it.

 That shortfall is changing with firmware-based implementations of TPM.
 Intel’s PTT was Introduced in 2013 on select fourth-generation Intel Core processors and chipsets, including Intel Haswell ULT multichip packages, as well as on Atom-based, system-on-a-chip solutions like Bay Trail.
 PTT enables low-cost and low-power devices to support the same root of trust concepts enabled by hardware-based TPM.
 Furthermore, it supports all of Microsoft’s requirements for firmware Trusted Platform Module (fTPM) 2.0.

 A similar implementation—ARM’s TrustZone scheme—provides TPM capabilities for low-power, ARM processor-based portable devices like tablets.

 PTT is especially important in the industrial PC space.
 It lets organizations establish the same, rigorous levels of security in its compact, fanless systems and devices as it does for desktop PCs, workstations and servers.
 PTT-enabled IPCs radically shrink the attack surface for systems that often sit unattended in remote or public spaces.

 There was a time when IT managers were forced to choose between IPCs with robust security or compact, low-power designs.
-Intel PTT puts an end to that need to choose.
+Computers with Intel PTT put an end to that need to choose.